SPIN Funding Database

 SPIN is available to all UNC users.

-We encourage all UNC users to register a SPIN profile.
-With a SPIN profile, you can log into the full SPIN database and use all of its features.
-Signing into SPIN is also the only way to access the database off campus and/or through VPN.
+We encourage all UNC users to register a SPIN profile to access all of the database’s features.
+Signing into SPIN is also the only way to have database access off campus and/or through VPN.

 - Click Sign In in the top right corner of the page.